 Table 3.
-A summary of the potential design choices under a SubalternCounterpublics model.
+A summary of the potential design choices under a Subaltern Countarnublics model

-Governance, Organisation, and Management Facilitation and Deliberation Identity-based counterpublics are created o imposed by the organisers (e.g., a counterpublic o all of participants from a specific social group). r The counterpublic includes a well f trained, skilled facilitator (may not necessarily be a social group member).
+Counterpublics model.
+Governance, Organisation, and Management Facilitation and Deliberation

+Identity-based counterpublics are created or The counterpublic includes a well imposed by the organisers (e.g., a counterpublic of trained, skilled facilitator (may not all of participants from a specific social group). necessarily be social member).